osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

 To use the adapter, you must configure the data source to receive data.

+**Note:** This document uses cURL commands to demonstrate data selection configuration, but other options are available.
+For more information, see [Configuration tools](xref:ConfigurationTools1-3).

 ## Configure Structured Data Files data source

 Complete the following steps to configure a Structured Data Files data source.
-Use the `api/v1/configuration/<ComponentId>/DataSource` REST endpoint to add the configuration.
+Use the `POST` method in conjunction with the `api/v1/configuration/<ComponentId>/DataSource` REST endpoint to initialize the configuration.

-**Note:** This procedure uses cURL commands for REST endpoint configuration, but other options are available.
-For more information, see [Configuration tools](xref:ConfigurationTools1-3).

 1. Using a text editor, create an empty text file.

 1. Copy and paste an example configuration for a structured data files data source into the file.

-    See [Structured Data Files data source examples](#structured-data-files-data-source-examples) for sample JSON.
+    For sample JSON, see [Structured Data Files data source examples](#structured-data-files-data-source-examples).

 1. Update the example JSON parameters for your environment.